ruby/spec/README.md

 Then move to it:

-    $ cd rubyspec
+    $ cd spec

 Clone [MSpec](http://github.com/ruby/mspec):

     $ git clone https://github.com/ruby/mspec.git ../mspec

-And run the RubySpec suite:
+And run the spec suite:

     $ ../mspec/bin/mspec

-This will execute all the RubySpec specs using the executable named `ruby` on your current PATH.
+This will execute all the specs using the executable named `ruby` on your current PATH.

 ### Running Specs with a Specific Ruby Implementation